-Moreover, Mendres and Waal(2000) and Waal(2000), used a pulling task over Capuchin monkeys (cebus apella) and a chamber divided for mesh to tests cooperation.
-They got that monkeys can adjust pulling task behavior according to their partner's presence and the food shared behavior depend of quality of own and partner foods.
-Similarly, using a pulling task to give food to a partner and receive from a altruistic partner Hause et al.(2003) evaluated altruistic food giving behavior where share food through mesh was not allowed over genetically unrelated cotton-top tamarin mokeys and showed that monkeys give more or less foods to partner taking into account what was altruistic and what not.
+Moreover, Mendres and Waal(2000) and Waal(2000), used a pulling task in capuchin monkeys (Cebus apella) and a chamber divided with mesh to test cooperation.
+As a result, monkeys could adjust pulling task behavior according to their partner's presence and in turn the food shared behavior depended of quality of own and partner foods.
+Similarly, using a pulling task to give food to a partner and receive from a altruistic partner Hause and colleagues(2003) evaluated altruistic food giving behavior where sharing food through the mesh was not allowed over genetically unrelated cotton-top tamarin mokeys(Saguinus oedipus) and showed that monkeys give more or less foods to their partners taking into account whom was altruistic and whom not.

-Knowing that primates have high psychological capability we can expect that these kind of animals can able to learn reciprocal altruism despite of they not perform this behavior in wild, but the interesting question is whether animals with less capabilities can learn reciprocal altruism.
-For the same way that monkeys experiments, Rutte and Taborsky (2007) assess generalized reciprocity in female rats (Rattus norvegicus) by means of a alternating pulling task in which either the focal rats adopt a role of either helper to give food to a partner or a receiver food from a partner over a like-Wall&Menders chamber scaled for rats.
-Generalized reciprocity is kind of reciprocal altruism between unrelated individuals where individual make altruistic behavior by previous social experience irrespective of partner identity.
-Experiment was carried out with two phase.
-The first, pre-training phase in which a humans experimenter taught focal rats to perform alternating reciprocal task and second on experiment phase that after receive help or not for several days from differents partners were paired with a new partner in role of potential helper.
-They observe the rats pull more frequently when previously received interaction with food-givers partner.
-We could make a comment about this last experiment over the perspective of operant conditioning owing to they has assessed extinction rate of pulling behavior after focal rats has or not received food for several days rather than rise the frequency of behavior by interaction between players.
-Then, Rutte and Taborsky (2008) evaluates direct versus generalized reciprocity using the same experiment set up.
-Direct reciprocity is a kind of reciprocate interaction in which a subject A cooperate with B on account of B previously cooperate with A. They observe that rats the pull rate is higher and its delay to pull is lower on direct reciprocity than generalized.
-This means that know opponent is a more powers stimulus than unknown.
-Taborsky et al. (2012) shown that rats reduced pulling rate with increasing resistance to pull and Dolivo and Taborsky (2015) evince that rats take account the quality of foods received from opponent to future cooperation (pulling).
+Knowing that primates have high psychological capabilities (cita) we can expect that these animals can learn reciprocal altruism despite of not performing this behavior in the wild.
+It's interesting then to investigatee whether animals with less cognitive habilities can learn reciprocal altruism.
+Using silimar protocols than the ones used for primates, Rutte and Taborsky (2007) assessed generalized reciprocity in female rats (Rattus norvegicus) by means of a alternating pulling task in a Wall and Menders chamber adapted for rats.
+In this protocol, the focal rats adopt a role of either “helper” in which they give food to a partner or “receiver” where thay take food from a partner.
+Generalized reciprocity is kind of reciprocal altruism between unrelated individuals where individual make altruistic behaviors by previous social experience irrespective of partner identity.
+The Taborsky's experiment was carried out with two phases: in the first, pre-training, phase the experimenter taught focal rats to perform alternating reciprocal task and in the second phase that after receive help or not for several days from differents partners were paired with a new partner in role of potential helper.
+They observe that the rats pull more frequently when they previously received interaction with a food-givers partner.
+From an operant conditioning perspective, we believe they have actually assessed extinction rate of pulling behavior after focal rats have or not received food for several days rather than rising the frequency of behavior by interaction between players.
+Then, Rutte and Taborsky (2008) evaluate direct versus generalized reciprocity using the same experimental set up.
+Direct reciprocity is a kind of reciprocate interaction in which a subject A cooperates with B on account of B previously cooperated with A. They observe that the pull rate is higher and its delay to pull is lower on direct reciprocity than generalized.
+This means that a know opponent is a more powerfull stimulus than unknown.
+Taborsky and colleagues(2012) have shown that rats reduced the pulling rate with increasing resistance to pull and Dolivo and Taborsky (2015) evidennce that rats take into account the quality of the food received from the opponent in future cooperation (pulling).

--creo que este párrafo no va----In our search of altruistic behavior over non-humans and non-primate animals we maybe demur that rats behavior in taborsky's experiment didn't meet all conditions for reciprocal altruistic behavior rather that they assessed a type of reciprocity, because rats don't receive punishment for either punishment or temptation outcomes-----
+-creo que este párrafo no va----In our search for altruistic behavior in non-humans and non-primate animals we maybe demur that rats behavior in Taborsky's experiment didn't meet all of the conditions for reciprocal altruistic behavior.
+Because rats don't receive punishment for either punishment or temptation outcomes they rather assessed a different type of reciprocity-----